-Using the money transfer app for the first time, Asilo made a simple typo entering her friend’s phone number.
+Using Zelle for the first time, Asilo made a simple typo while entering her friend’s phone number.
 That error dropped the cash intended for a memorial donation into the wrong person’s bank account.
 Unfortunately, that stranger appears to view the transaction as a $500 windfall and will not return the money.

 Asilo hopes our advocacy team can find a way to get her money back.
 But that request might just prove to be an impossible task.

 Yikes!
 I sent money to a stranger by accident!

 In early January, Asilo was saddened to hear about the death of her friend’s mom.
 Funds were tight, and the family was asking for help with the funeral.
 She learned it was possible to donate via Chase using Zelle.
 Although Asilo didn’t have a lot of extra cash, she was determined to ease her friend’s plight.

 “I wanted to donate, but I had never heard about Zelle before,” Asilo reported.
 “I went into my Chase bank account and I saw that it was an approved way to send money.”

 Looking over the information provided by Chase, the process seemed simple enough.
 After completing the Zelle registration, she downloaded the app to her phone to make the payment.